leonvanbokhorst/friction-reasoning/docs/pushback_ai/04_hf_delivery.md

 # Phase 04 · Hugging Face Relay

-## Story Beat — Carrying the Friction Back to the Village
+## Story Beat — Shipping Friction to the Community

-By this point the dojo is producing rich, multi-agent transcripts.
+By this point the pipeline is producing rich, multi-agent transcripts.
 Phase 04 is the return journey: packaging those dialogues, documenting their flavor, and delivering them to the community via Hugging Face.
 The tale isn’t just “we uploaded a file”—it’s about preserving tension, vulnerability, and uncertainty in a shareable format while honoring platform expectations.

 ## Environment & Secrets Checklist